5 Best Family Password Managers in 2025: Secure + Intuitive

 • Coverage on unlimited devices for 6 users.

-I also quite like NordPass’s data breach scanner.
-It automatically monitors emails that you’ve saved into your password vault and alerts you if it finds any leaks containing that email on the dark web.
-The scanner monitored over 10 email addresses in my password vault — which is great.
-Some competitors limit the number of email addresses you can monitor.
+I also quite like the data breach scanner.
+It automatically monitors emails and alerts you if it finds any leaks containing that email on the dark web.

-NordPass is also one of the cheapest password managers on this list.
-You can get NordPass Family for $3.69 / month, and it comes with 6 Premium accounts that you can give to your family members, with unlimited device connections on each account.
+NordPass is one of the cheapest password managers on this list.
+You can get NordPass Family for $2.79 / month, which covers 6 users and unlimited device allowances.
+Family is backed by a 30-day money-back guarantee.

 Bottom Line:

 NordPass is an excellent, low-cost option for families.
-It features an intuitive dashboard and a good range of additional features, including a passphrase generator and dark web monitoring for 10+ email addresses.
-You can get NordPass Family for $3.69 / month, and it comes with a 30-day free trial and a 30-day money-back guarantee.
+It features an intuitive dashboard and a good range of additional features, including a passphrase generator and dark web monitoring for 10+ email addresses per user.
+You can get NordPass Family for $2.79 / month, and it comes with a 30-day free trial and a 30-day money-back guarantee.

 Read the full NordPass Review Here >